bokwoon95/wgo/README.md

 ## Quickstart

 *You already know how to use wgo*.
-Simply slap `wgo` in front of any command in order to have it rerun the moment any file in the current directory (searched recursively) changes.
+Simply slap `wgo` in front of any command in order to have it rerun whenever a file changes.

 ```shell
 # Run gcc.